showlab/LOVA3/README.md

 ## Evaluation

-The model weights are over 14GB, making it impractical to upload them in supplementary material.
-Instead, we will release them on HuggingFace.
+1. Download [LOVA3-llava-v1.5-7b](https://huggingface.co/hhenryz/LOVA3-llava-v1.5-7b) under the folder `checkpoints`.

+2. Download the CLIP vision encoder [clip-vit-large-patch14-336](https://huggingface.co/openai/clip-vit-large-patch14-336) under the folder `checkpoints`.

+3. Run the evaluation scripts under the folder `scripts/v1_5/eval`.
+There are 12 multimodal datasets and benchmarks awaiting evaluation.

-Take VizWiz as an example, run the following command with download our pretrained weight `LOVA3-llava-v1.5-7b`.
+Take VizWiz as an example, the running command is as follows:

 ```
 modelname=LOVA3-llava-v1.5-7b